SohZHong/ethrising-graph-workshop/README.md

 - NumberSet
 ```

-And your final result will look like this:
+Your final result will look like this:

 ![Added entities](/img/add-entities.png)

 #### 2.2 Add event handlers